Unnikrishnan-ust-dev/Final_Project/README.md

 1. Ensure MySQL is installed and running.
 2. Create the necessary databases for each microservice as defined in the `application.properties` files located in the respective microservices.
 3. Run the database migration scripts provided in the `resources` folder.

-## API Documentation

-Detailed API documentation is available in the `resources` folder, with instructions on how to interact with the RESTful APIs exposed by the backend services.

-## Contribution Guidelines

-Contributions to **Home Nest** are welcome!
-Please follow the guidelines provided in the `resources/contributing.md` file.

-This `README.md` provides a structured overview of the project, its components, and how to run it.
-Let me know if you'd like to adjust or expand any sections.